-If you don’t have the money on hand to afford your storm door replacement when you need it, consider applying for a 0% APR credit card.
+If you don’t have the money on hand to afford a storm door replacement when you really need it, consider applying for a 0% APR credit card.
 If approved, these cards don’t charge you any interest for purchases made during the promotional period.
-By repaying the money before the period expires, it won’t cost you anything in interest.
+By repaying the money before the period expires, it will not cost you anything in interest.

-However, make sure you do have a plan to repay the money before the promotional period expires, otherwise, the interest rate could take a steep climb.
-You’ll also likely owe interest from the time the purchases were made, not the date of the interest rate hike.
+However, make sure you do have a plan to repay the money before the promotional period expires.
+Otherwise, the interest rate could take a steep climb.
+You will also likely owe interest from the time the purchases were made, not the date of the interest rate hike.